cerassus/gamergeek-nextjs/README (kopia).md

 Main functionality:

-- Player sets username and game difficulty: EASY, MEDIUM, HARD
+- Player sets username nad game difficulty: EASY, MEDIUM, HARD
 - Game loads 3 screenshots per one question
 - Player can choose between 4 possible answers
 - Player can get a hint, but no more ten 3 per one question